Hegelay History, Family Crest & Coats of Arms

 Early Origins of the Hegelay family

-Another 345 words (25 lines of text) covering the years 1273 and 1832 are included under the topic Early Hegelay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hegelay research.
+Another 173 words (12 lines of text) covering the years 1273 and 1832 are included under the topic Early Hegelay History in all our PDF Extended History products and printed products wherever possible.

 Hegelay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hegelay include Headley, Heggeley, Headly, Hedley, Hedly, Hedlegg, Hedleigh, Headlee, Headleigh, Hegeley and many more.

 Early Notables of the Hegelay family (pre 1700)